Vote! Election Day is Tuesday, November 8, 2022

 Where do I find my hometown's absentee ballot?

 Find out what the deadlines are for your hometown.
-Click here to find specific details for your hometown and how to get your absentee ballot.
+Go to Vote 411 to find specific details for your hometown and how to get your absentee ballot.

 Can I vote before Election Day?

 Some states have early voting.
 Find out if your state allows you to vote before Election Day and where you need to go to vote.
-Click here for more info.
+Go to Vote 411 for more info.

 As a college student you have the right to choose to vote where you go to school or in the town where you reside; ultimately the choice is yours.